 Get on these channels and contribute to their conversations.
 Comment on their content and share it to your own audience.
 This is how you warm up strategic influencer relationships.

-If you want more contextual insights on your prospects, check out Crystal.
+If you want more contextual insights on your prospects, we recommend checking out Crystal.
 This platform uses several data-points to show you how a contact prefers to communicate:

 It also integrates with Gmail, helping you write more effective emails based on a prospect’s personality type.
 This helps you create messaging that resonates with each contact on an individual level.